apache/flink/docs/content/docs/dev/table/sql/describe.md

 # DESCRIBE Statements

-DESCRIBE statements are used to describe the schema of a table or a view.
+DESCRIBE statements are used to describe the schema of a table or a view, or the metadata of a catalog.

 ## Run a DESCRIBE statement